patrickbucher/docs/agile/clean-agile.md

 repeatedly.
 The "solution" for the next project usually is to do even more analysis and design—more of what didn't work in the first place (_Runaway Process Inflation_).

+## The Agile Way

+Like Waterfall, an Agile projects starts with analysis—but analysis never ends.
+The time is divided in iterations or sprints of typically one or two weeks.
+_Iteration Zero_ is used to write the initial stories, to estimate them, to set up the development environment, to draft a tentative design, and to come up with a rough plan.
+Analysis, design, and implementation take place in every iteration.

+After the first iteration is completed, usually fewer stories have been finished than originally estimated.
+This is not a failure, but provides a first measurement that can be used to adjust the original plan.
+After a couple of iterations, a realistic average velocity and an estimation of the project's release date can be calcualted.
+This might be disappointing, but realistic.
+Hope is replaced by real data early in the process.

+Project management dealing with the Iron Cross—good, fast, cheap, done: pick three!—can now do the following adjustments:

+- _Schedule_: The end date is usually not negotiable, and if it is, delays usually cost the business significantly.
+- _Staff_: _"Adding manpower to a late project makes it later."_ (Brooke's Law)
+  If more staff is added to a project, productivity first plummets, and only increases over time.
+Staff can be added in the long run, if one can afford it.
+- _Quality_: Lowering the quality might give the impression of going faster in the short run, but slows down the project in the long run, because more defects are introduced. _"The only way to go fast, is to go well."_
+- _Scope_: If there's no other way, stakeholders can often be convinced to limit their demands to features that are absolutely needed.

+Reducing the scope is often the only sensible choice.
+Make sure at the beginning of every sprint to only implement features that are really needed by the stakeholders.
+You might waste precious time on "nice to have" features otherwise.

+## Circle of Life

+Extreme Programming (XP), as described in Kent Beck's _Extreme Programming Explained", captures the essence of Agile.
+The practices of XP are organized in the _Circle of Life_, which consists of three rings.

+The outer ring contains the _business-facing_ practices, which are quite similar to the Scrum process:

+- **Planning Game**: breaking down a project into features, stories, and tasks
+- **Small Releases**: delivering small, but regular increments
+- **Acceptance Tests**: providing unambiguous completion criteria (definition of "done")
+- **Whole Team**: working together in different functions (programmers, testers, management)

+The middle ring contains the _team-facing_ practices:

+- **Sustainable Pace**: making progress while preventing burnout of the developing team
+- **Collective Ownership**: sharing knowledge on the project to prevent silos
+- **Continuous Integration**: closing the feedback loop frequently and keeping the team's focus
+- **Metaphor**: working with a common vocabulary and language

+The inner ring contains _technical_ practices:

+- **Pairing**: sharing knowledge, reviewing, collaborating
+- **Simple Design**: preventing wasted efforts
+- **Refactoring**: refining and improving all work products continuously
+- **Test-Driven Development**: maintaining quality when going quickly

+These practices closely match the values of the Agile Manifesto:

+- **Individuals and interactions** over processes and tools
+    - Whole Team (business-facing)
+    - Metaphor (team-facing)
+    - Collective Ownership (team-facing)
+    - Pairing (technical)
+- **Working software** over comprehensive documentation
+    - Acceptance Tests (business-facing)
+    - Test-Driven Development (technical)
+    - Simple Design (technical)
+    - Refactoring (technical)
+    - Continuous Integration (technical)
+- **Customer collaboration** over contract negotiation
+    - Planning Game (business-facing)
+    - Small Releases (business-facing)
+    - Acceptance Tests (business-facing)
+    - Metaphor (team)
+- **Responding to change** over following a plan
+    - Planning Game (business-facing)
+    - Small Releases (business-facing)
+    - Acceptance Tests (business-facing)
+    - Sustainable Pace (team-facing)
+    - Refactoring (technical)
+    - Test-Driven Development (technical)

+To sum up:

+> Agile is a small discipline that helps small software teams manage small
+> projects.
+Big projects are made from small projects.